DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 }

 </pre>

-In the part of the jsonapi specification where the object's actual data is stored, the `attributes` key, http://jsonapi.org/format/#document-resource-object-attributes can contain json of any form.
+links and relationships -keys are not mandatory.

-This json **MUST** not use json keys as values.
+The object's actual data is stored in the the `attributes` key http://jsonapi.org/format/#document-resource-object-attributes This can contain json of any form.

-For example, the following is an example of not acceptable json:
+This json **MUST** not use json keys as values.For example, the following is an example of not acceptable json:
 <pre>
 ...
   "data": [